spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-import-big-databases-between-environments.md

 template: howto-guide-template
 ---

 Suppose you have two testing environments, and you need to migrate a large amount of data from one environment to another to perform different tests with the same data.
-If you have little data, you can export it using the `mysqldump` command.
+If you have little data, you can export by running the `mysqldump` command on the local machine.
 However, for large amounts of data, this method can be slow due to long waiting time and VPN connection issues.
-In this case, you can use AWS S3 to efficiently import the data between the environments.
+In this case, you can use run the `mysqldump` command on the Jenkins instance and upload the dump file to AWS S3 to import the data between the environments faster.
 Here's how to do it:

 1. Go the the Jenkins instance of the environment from where you want to import the data.
 2. Export the database as a compressed file and upload it to an S3 bucket using the following command: